ccloquet/ICU-babyphone/README.md

 # ICU babyphone network

-A modern babyphone to transmit ICU units monitoring alarms -- through Wifi/ethernet network -- to a smartphone or any other computer.
+_A modern babyphone solution to transmit ICU units monitoring alarms -- through Wifi and/or Ethernet network -- to a display, a smartphone, a DECT, or any other computer._

-Problem: during the covid-19 crisis, intensive care units (ICU) have been equipped with material that sound alarms, but that is not linked to a central desk.
-Or there is a central desk, but no nurse available to check it.
-Sometimes, babyphone are used, but they can not be carried by several people at a time, or they are too farto be hearf-d.
+**Motivation**: during the Covid-19 crisis, temporary intensive care units (ICU) with isolated rooms have been created and equipped with biomedical equipment (monitoring, ECMOs, ...).
+These devices sound alarms, but the sound cannot be heard outside the room.
+Because of the temporary nature of the rooms, the devices are not linked to a central desk like in established ICU.
+When there is a central desk, no nurse is available to check it.

+Sometimes, babyphones are used to transmit the alarms from the room, but they cannot be carried by several people at a time, they are too far to be heard and their alarms are not specific: it is often difficult to distinguish which device is triggering the alarm, which causes losses of time.

-There is therefore a need for a versatile and robust solution that can relay the alarms of any biomedical device.
+There is therefore a need for a versatile and robust solution that can relay the alarms of any biomedical device and specify which device is sounding.
 The following solution is based on a set of Raspberry Pi devices.

+**Proposed solution**

 ![Schema of Babyphone Network](icu_babyphone.png)